DevExpress/devextreme-demos/JSDemos/Demos/TextBox/Overview/description.md

 Specifies whether the TextBox responds to user interaction.

 - [onValueChanged](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#onValueChanged) event handler
 Use this function to perform an action when a user enters a new value.
-In this demo, this function uses the entered value to combine a dummy email address and assigns it a **value** to another **TextBox**.
+In this demo, this function uses the entered value to construct a dummy email address and assign it to another **TextBox**.

 - [valueChangeEvent](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#valueChangeEvent)
 One or several DOM events that trigger the **onValueChanged** event handler.